 You can mix and match different dyes together in a bottle and create your own color blends.

 Do you want a warm or a cool shade?
 Pastel or strong colors?

 Put some dyes in a bottle, add some water and dye activator, and shake well.
 It’s as simple as that.

-- Add one teaspoon of dye powder to a squeeze bottle
+- Add two teaspoon of dye powder to a squeeze bottle

 - Fill up the bottle until 3/4 full (leave some space for shaking)

 - Shake the bottle well, mixing the powder evenly